-A list of the top 10 scams, ranked roughly in order of prevalence or concern, is at right and detailed below.
+A list of the top 10 scams, ranked roughly in order of prevalence or concern, is detailed below.
 To check out an investment or salesperson, contact your state securities regulator.
-Their phone number is in the white pages of your phone book under "government," or available online.

 To verify that a person is licensed or registered to sell securities, call your state securities regulator, or check your state government's website.
 If the person is not registered, don't invest.

 Many scammers use their victim's religious or ethnic identity to gain their trust - knowing that it's human nature to trust people who are like you - and then steal their life savings.
 From "gifting" programs at some churches to foreign exchange scams targeted at Asian Americans, no group seems to be without con artists who seek to exploit others for financial gain.
 In Texas, an Indian immigrant who taught Sunday school took fellow Indian parishioners - roughly 40 families in all -- for over $1 million.